 Senior horse feed is a complete feed designed to replace some or all long-stemmed forage for horses that have trouble chewing or digesting hay.
-Equine senior feed contains fiber sources and to help your senior horse that is struggling with poor dentition to maintain it’s physical condition.
+The equine senior feed contains fiber sources that help your senior horse that is struggling with poor dentition to maintain its physical condition.

 Is your horse ready for equine senior feed?

 There are several signs that could show that your horse is ready for senior feed.
 These signs could include weight loss, poor top-line condition, hoof & hair coat quality, dropping feed while eating, quidding (dropping partially chewed hay), and loose stools.
 Not all of these signs mean that your horse is read for senior feed, since it could be something like a physical or dental issue.
 Check with your veterinarian if your horse is showing these signs.

 Senior horse feed is made for horses who are experiencing problems chewing or digesting their regular feed.